outfoxx/sunday/docs/server-sent-events.md

 ## Servers

-Sunday server implementations rely on the underlying frameworks to support [Server-Sent Event]().
+Sunday server implementations rely on the underlying frameworks to support Server-Sent Events.
 Events types are generated to easily produce  events using the server framework.